Callechelys lutea

-The yellow-spotted snake eel (Callechelys lutea), also known as the freckled snake eel, is an eel in the family Ophichthidae (worm/snake eels).
+Callechelys lutea, the freckled snake eel or yellow-spotted snake eel, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by John Otterbein Snyder in 1904.

 It is a marine, tropical eel which is known from the Hawaiian Islands, Midway Island, and the French Frigate Shoals, in the Pacific Ocean.
 It dwells at a depth range of 4 to 24 m, and forms burrows in sand sediments.
 Males can reach a maximum total length of 104 cm.